L-X-T/ng-b357/labs/03_assets-build.md

 ### Bonus: Use a preconnect tag

-Check your browsers console for a warning concerning a missing preconnect tag.
+Check your browser console for a warning concerning a missing preconnect tag.
 You should add the tag to the index.html.

 ```html
 [...]